A fun event from Students Without Borders.

 Students Without Borders organizes events to promote and celebrate diversity on campus.
 You can become a member by signing up during the Taste of Sioux Center event or by emailing firstname.lastname@example.org.
 Both American and international students are welcome and active in the club.
 Look for monthly events like bonfires, potlucks, and game nights, as well as campus-wide events such as the Cultural Fair and International Fashion Show.
 You'll want to get involved!

-Because adjusting to life in America can be difficult, Dordt's international office sets up American adoptive families for the international students.
-These families do not provide housing or financial support, but they are there to help make you feel welcome and involved in the life of a local family.
-Many students become close with their adoptive families and find that this is a wonderful addition to their life in America.
+To aid in each student's transition to the United States, Dordt's Global Education Office can connect each international student with a local family through our International Friendship Family Program .
+The purpose of these families is not to provide housing or financial support, but to make each student feel welcome and involved in the life of a local family.
+Many students become close with their friendship families and find that this is a wonderful addition to their life in the U.S.